SimranVasir/barebones_automation_framework/README.md

 # Salesforce-Test-Automation-Framework
-repo for automating UI functional tests using selenium
+repo for automating Salesforce UI functional tests using selenium